Referee Kit History

 In a somewhat controversial move, referees are told to stop wearing their FIFA badges when the Champions League returns from its pandemic-enforced pause.
 UEFA develops its own “Match Official” badge in what is largely thought to be a political move against the world governing body.

-UEFA signs a kit supplier contract with Macron, whose new designs are seen for the first time in the 2019 Champions and Europa League Finals.
+UEFA signs a kit supplier contract with Macron, whose new designs—seemingly inspired by the CMYK colour mode—are seen for the first time in the 2019 Champions and Europa League Finals.

 The standard Adidas 18 kits are brought in, with referees in the Champions League and Europa League now wearing the same outfits.